Spontaneous Conformal Symmetry Breaking and Quantum Quadratic Gravity: Conditional unitarity in perturbative quadratic gravity

-The theory at hand represents a more complicated case however since, in contrast to traditional gauge theories, the minus sign in (\ref{ghostCom}) indicates that $H_\text{phys}$ is a not positive-definite metric space.
+The theory at hand represents a more complicated case, since in contrast to traditional gauge theories, the minus sign in (\ref{ghostCom}) indicates that $H_\text{phys}$ is a not positive-definite metric space.
 However, since this massive spin-2 ghost state is the only source of negative norm, we may define a positive-definite subspace by projecting the ghost states out from $H_\text{phys}$ kinematically.
-This is achieved by simply defining a basis for $H_\text{phys}$ that is spanned by the eigenstates $\ket{p_T,s}$ of the total four-momentum ${\cal P}^\mu_T$, where $s$ stands for other quantum numbers such as spin (or helicity).
-The subspace $H_\text{phys}^{<}$, defined as the space spanned by the eigenstates $\ket{p_T,s}$ where $-p_T^2=-\eta_{\mu\nu} \,p^\mu_T p^\nu_T < m^2$, then contains no spin-2 ghost states and is thus a positive-definite metric space as desired.
-Furthermore, one easily sees that $H_\text{phys}^{<}$ is Lorentz invariant because $H_\text{phys}=\FS_\text{phys}/{\cal V}_0$ is Lorentz invariant.
+This is achieved by defining a basis for $H_\text{phys}$ that is spanned by the eigenstates $\ket{p_T,s}$ of the total four-momentum ${\cal P}^\mu_T$, where $s$ stands for other quantum numbers such as spin (or helicity).
+In this basis, we define the subspace $H_\text{phys}^{<}$ as the space spanned by the eigenstates $\ket{p_T,s}$ where

+so that $H_\text{phys}^{<}$ contains no spin-2 ghost states.
+It is also important to note that $H_\text{phys}^{<}$ is Lorentz invariant simply because the whole $H_\text{phys}=\FS_\text{phys}/{\cal V}_0$ space is Lorentz invariant.
 This all implies that the S-matrix is unitary on the subspace $H_\text{phys}^{<}$, a feature that we will call ``conditional unitarity''.
-We also note that in perturbation theory, one must replace the kinematic condition $-p_T^2 < m^2$ by
+It should be noted that in the context of perturbation theory, one must replace the kinematic condition (\ref{kincon}) by

 because the spin-2 ghost propagator $\sim(p_T^2+m^2-i \epsilon)^{-1}$ should be sufficiently suppressed in order for perturbation theory to be valid.
-In this context we also remark that the meta-stability discussed in \cite{Salvio2019} does not influence perturbative conditional unitarity because the meta-stability is a non-perturbative effect and hence cannot be seen in perturbation theory.
+We remark that the notion of meta-stability such as that discussed in \cite{Salvio2019} does not influence this perturbative conditional unitarity because meta-stability is a non-perturbative effect and hence cannot be seen in perturbation theory.

-So far we have assumed that the spin-2 ghost is stable.
-However, if it can decay as in the work of \cite{Donoghue2019}, the spin-2 ghost states should be excluded from the asymptotic states in any case \cite{Veltman1963}.
-That is, the quotient space $H_\text{phys}$ becomes a positive-definite metric space without the need to impose any conditions that define an $H_\text{phys}^{<}$ subspace.
-One might then conclude that the unitarity of $S$ must follow, however, this conclusion is premature.